 Anna Polyviou started her culinary career in 2000 when she accepted an apprenticeship with The Sofitel Hotel, Melbourne.
-During this time Anna won the “Best Apprentice in Victoria” competition run by Les Toques Blanc.
-The prize was a scholarship to work anywhere in the world to further her cooking career.
+Anna went on to win the “Best Apprentice in Victoria” competition run by Les Toques Blanc and was awarded a scholarship to work anywhere in the world to further her cooking career.

-Anna embraced this opportunity to follow her dreams, and took off to work in London for three years at Claridge’s Hotel; at the time it was regularly awarded the best hotel in England.
-During her stay in London, Anna had the opportunity to work under two extraordinary pastry chefs, Miss Julie Sharp, (UK’s best Pastry Chef, 2004) and Nick Paterson who was awarded the same prize 2 years later.
+Anna embraced the opportunity to follow her dreams and took off to work in London for three years at Claridge’s Hotel.
+At the time, Claridge’s was regularly awarded the best hotel in England.
+During her stay in London, Anna had the opportunity to work under two extraordinary pastry chefs, Miss Julie Sharp (UK’s best Pastry Chef, 2004), and Nick Paterson who was awarded the same prize two years later.

 Anna continued to enter competitions, many of which she won.
-Most prestigiously, she took the top honours with the Nadell Trophy (Dessert of the Year) and also the Culinary Academy Award of Excellence for pastry.
-This award is only given to a limited number of young pastry chefs.
+Most prestigiously, she took the top honours with the Nadell Trophy (Dessert of the Year) and the Culinary Academy Award of Excellence for pastry.

-In 2014 Anna hosted one of Australia’s first dessert festivals, ‘Sweet Street’, at which 600 sugar fanatics packed into the hotel’s ballroom to down more than 5000 desserts created by Anna and her pastry friends (including Kirsten Tibballs, N2, Adriano Zumbo, Lux Bite and Tim Clark).
-In 2015 and 2016, the festival has gone to a whole new level and tickets sell out literally in days.
+In 2014, Anna hosted one of Australia’s first dessert festivals, ‘Sweet Street’, at which 600 fans packed into the hotel’s ballroom to down more than 5000 desserts created by Anna and her pastry friends (including Kirsten Tibballs, N2, Adriano Zumbo, Lux Bite and Tim Clark).
+The festival has gone to a whole new level and tickets sell out in days.

 Anna continues her work with Shangri-La Sydney, as Creative Director of Pastry, engaging hotel guests and her TV fans with her fun desserts, and sell-out High Teas.